Bobsimonoff/LLM-4-Applications-Commentary/docs/OWASP-Mappings-to-other-frameworks-Intro.md

 - The [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/) serves as a dictionary of software weaknesses.
 CWEs provide standardized concepts that classify the types of weaknesses related to the OWASP LLM risks.
 Mapping CWEs helps identify the core vulnerability types that could lead to or underlie the OWASP risks.

-- [MITRE ATT&CK](https://attack.mitre.org/) is a knowledge base of real-world adversary tactics and techniques.
-Mapping ATT&CK techniques provides insights into how adversaries could actually exploit the OWASP LLM risks in practice.
+- [MITRE ATT&CK®](https://attack.mitre.org/) is a knowledge base of real-world adversary tactics and techniques.
+Mapping ATT&CK® techniques provides insights into how adversaries could actually exploit the OWASP LLM risks in practice.
 This intelligence can inform threat modeling and defenses.

 - The [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework) delivers guidelines and best practices for managing organizational cybersecurity risk.
 Mapping NIST CSF helps relate the OWASP risks to recognized standards and controls, providing mature mitigation guidance.